 Information: web site; Tel. (+39) 055 230 2885

 Admission: A single ticket, good for 24 hours, includes all the monuments in the Cathedral Complex - Giotto's Bell Tower, Brunelleschi's Dome, the Baptistry, the Crypt of Santa Reparata inside the Cathedral, and the Historical Museum.
-Price in 2014 is 10 euro.
+The price as of 2017 is 13 euros.